JKirkYuan/Hand-Motion-UI/README.md

-# Raidal Menu with LeapMotion
+# Radial Menu with LeapMotion

 This is the repo where I will use the HoverUI kit to create a navigable Radial Menu for VR, I created my own version that can be used for Desktop Users. :tada: :tada: